Norse settlement of North America: Vinland Map

 During the mid-1960s, Yale University announced the acquisition of a map purportedly drawn around 1440 that showed Vinland and a legend concerning Norse voyages to the region.
-However certain experts doubted the authenticity of the map, based on linguistic and cartographic inconsistencies.
-Chemical analysis of the map's ink later shed further doubts on its authenticity.
-Scientific debate continued until in 2021 the university finally acknowledged that the Vinland Map is a forgery.
+However, certain experts doubted the authenticity of the map because of cartographic inconsistencies.
+For example, medieval maps often depicted Greenland vaguely as a peninsula.
+On the "Vinland Map", as the Icelandic researcher Gisli Sigurdsson described it, Greenland's northern coast appears "suspiciously similar to what you can see on modern maps".
+Chemical analysis of the map's ink later shed further doubts on its authenticity as the ink contains a titanium compound first used in 20th century ink.
+Scientific debate continued until 2021, when researchers found an older Latin inscription beneath the modern ink, and Yale finally acknowledged that the Vinland Map is a forgery.